-Loan Origination Guidelines - The Issuer's guidelines for originating or acquiring mortgage loans do not ensure that a Borrower will be able to make payment on its mortgage loan, and such guidelines might be waived or become less rigorous loan-to-value ratio, status of applicant and credit history.
+Loan Origination Guidelines - The Issuer's guidelines for originating or acquiring mortgage loans do not ensure that a Borrower will be able to make payment on its mortgage loan, and such guidelines might be waived or become less rigorous

+The Mortgage Assets were (and will be) originated (or purchased) by the Issuer pursuant to certain established origination guidelines and, in certain cases, based upon exceptions to those guidelines.
+It is expected that the Issuer's lending criteria will generally consider, inter alia, the type of property, term of loan, age of applicant, loan-to-value ratio, status of applicant and credit history.
 The Issuer retains the right to revise its lending criteria from time to time.
 Although these guidelines have been designed to identify and appropriately assess the repayment risks associated with the origination of mortgage loans, it cannot be ensured that the interest and principal payments due on any Mortgage Asset will be paid when due, or at all, or whether the value of the property securing such Mortgage Asset will be sufficient to otherwise provide for recovery of such amounts.